JustviCiT/React-Brastlewark/README.md

 ## Libraries Used

-- react-lazy-load;   used to lazy load the thumbmail
+- react-lazyload;       used to lazy load the thumbmail
+- axios;                used for getting the data json and for testing http requests
+- enzyme                render components for testing purposes

 ## Available Scripts